elhackeado/user-management/README.md

 ```

 ### 3. Get User Details
 This API gets details of a single user.
 This API takes username as a input in the URI which in turn gets the details of that user from the database.
-If the user with the given username doesn't exists the API responds with a user doesn't exists message.
+If the user with the given username doesn't exists the API returns a user doesn't exists message.

 **Route** : `/users/<username>` <br>